pbek/QOwnNotes/webpage/src/getting-started/markdown.md

 selected inline text or just inside of text to create an inline code block.
 :::

-Blocks of code are either fenced by lines with three back-ticks, or are indented with four spaces.
+Blocks of code are either fenced by lines with three backticks, or are indented with four spaces.

 ### 4-Spaces fence